-Although the OASDI annual balances become negative after the first 24 years, the availability of interest earnings, in addition to tax revenues, results in projected trust fund growth (in dollars) that would continue for another 8 years.
-Because expenditures are estimated to increase at a faster rate than assets, however, OASDI assets would decline relative to annual disbursements, from about 3.3 times to about 2.6 times annual expenditures, during the same time period.
+Although, under the intermediate assumptions, the OASDI annual balances become negative after the first 24 years, the availability of interest earnings, in addition to tax revenues, results in projected trust fund growth (in dollars) that would continue for another 8 years.
+Because expenditures are estimated to increase at a faster rate than assets, however, OASDI assets would decline relative to annual disbursements, from about 3.0 times to about 2.3 times annual expenditures, during the same time period.

 The actuarial balance of the OASDI program as a whole over the next 75 years is a deficit of 1.46 percent of taxable payroll, based on the intermediate assumptions.
-This deficit represents about 10.0 percent of the estimated cost rate over the next 75 years, and is therefore larger than the maximum 5-percent level allowed over that period by the test for close actuarial balance.
-Furthermore, beginning with the 1992-2037 period, and for all successively longer periods through the full 75-year period, the actuarial balances are deficits that are larger than the maximum level allowed for close actuarial balance.
+Because of a number of offsetting changes, this deficit is the same as the deficit shown in the 1992 Annual Report.
+The deficit represents about 10 percent of the estimated cost rate over the next 75 years, and is therefore larger than the maximum 5-percent level allowed over that period by the test for close actuarial balance.
+Furthermore, beginning with the 1993-2037 period, and for all successively longer periods through the full 75-year period, the actuarial balances are deficits that are larger than the maximum levels allowed for close actuarial balance.
 Thus, the OASDI program is not in close actuarial balance.

 Each trust fund, separately, is also out of close actuarial balance.
-On the basis of the intermediate assumptions, the OASI Trust Fund has an actuarial deficit of 1.01 percent of taxable payroll, representing 7.9 percent of the OASI long-range cost rate.
-The DI Trust Fund's actuarial deficit of 0.46 percent of taxable payroll is much larger relative to the DI long-range cost rate.
+On the basis of the intermediate assumptions, the OASI Trust Fund has an actuarial deficit of 0.97 percent of taxable payroll for the full 75-year valuation period, representing 7.6 percent of the OASI long-range cost rate.
+The DI Trust Fund's actuarial deficit of 0.49 percent of taxable payroll is much larger relative to the DI long-range cost rate-representing 25 percent of the cost rate.